MariamAdly8/Moboguide/README.md

 # Moboguide
-This application is designed to provide users with comprehensive reviews and ratings of various mobile phones.
+This application is designed to provide users with comprehensive reviews and ratings and comparisons of various mobile phones.
 Utilizing the MVC (Model-View-Controller) architecture and .NET framwork.

 Features: